-Paul wrote in his epistles that he wants the church to be aware of spiritual gifts (1 Corinthians 12:1 NASB) and he wants them to be exercised accordingly (Romans 12:6).
+The apostle Paul wrote in his New Testament epistles that he wants the body of Christ to be aware of spiritual gifts (1 Corinthians 12:1 NASB) and he wants them to be exercised accordingly (Romans 12:6).
 Understanding and exercising spiritual gifts are one of the greatest ways we can actively participate in furthering and strengthening God’s kingdom.
 What are spiritual gifts and what is their purpose?

 What Are Spiritual Gifts and What is Their Purpose?

 So what are spiritual gifts exactly?
 What is their purpose and why are they important?
-Here is a quick look at the what and why of spiritual gifts.
+Here is a quick look at the what and why of spiritual gifts we find in God’s Word.

 “But to each one is given the manifestation of the Spirit for the common good…” – 1 Corinthians 12:7